uuhhhh/Learning/README.md

 2. Create a child Node for that `CharacterBody2D`, and create and attach a script that extends `VelocityAggregate` (located in `Scripts/Entity/Physics/`).
 For this example, we'll call the class `PlayerVelocity` (you can also see `Scripts/Entity/Physics/PlayerVelocityAggregate.cs` to see an example of how this would be coded).
 3. In the `CharacterBody2D` node, select the `PlayerVelocity` node as the value for the field "Velocity Replacer".
 4. Come up with the velocity sources (and possibly any "intermediates") for your `PlayerVelocity`.
 For this, you'll need to think about how you want your player to be able to move, and break that movement down into different, independent components.
-   - For example, the velocity of my player in this repository breaks down into two components: `Falling` (velocity affected by gravity) and `LeftRight` (velocity due to the player wanting to move left or right) (located in `Scripts/Entity/Physics/VelocitySources/`.
-   - Note that some desired behaviors are not independent of these components.
-For example, my player can also jump and drag on walls, but these are things that are affected by gravity.
-So, instead of creating a velocity source for these behaviors, you would want to create an "intermediate" (they don't have a common superclass/interface) that calls the methods of the relevant velocity source(s) to affect velocity.
-For example, the intermediates `Jumping` and `WallDragging` (located in `Scripts/Entity/Physics/Intermediate/`) call upon `Falling`'s methods to affect falling velocity.
+   - See ["Velocity Sources/Aggregate" Design](#velocity-sourcesaggregate-design) for more information on the design of velocity sources and intermediates.
 5. Create your velocity sources and intermediates.
 For each of the ones you came up with:
    1. Create a child Node for your `PlayerVelocity` node, and create and attach a script that extends `VelocitySource` (if it's an independent component) or `Node` (if it's an intermediate).
    2. Program the necessary behavior for the velocity source/intermediate.
 For velocity sources, be sure to read the documentation comments in `VelocitySource` to see what it provides.
 Note that the velocity sources shouldn't know about or call any of the intermediates.
       - When programming your intermediates to modify your velocity sources, you might want to have your intermediates give modifiers to values in the velocity source.
 See [Data Modifiers](#data-modifiers) for how to give and accept modifiers.
    3. Create a child Node for your `PlayerVelocity` node, and create and extend a script that extends `DefaultPhys` (located in `Scripts/Entity/Physics/`).
 When programming this script, you take `KinematicComp` physics interactions and call methods in your velocity source/intermediate as appropriate, by overriding the appropriate "On..." methods in `DefaultPhys`.
       - Do this instead of having your velocity source/intermediate store and use a reference to the `KinematicComp`/`Player`/etc. This is so that you're able to specify different physics behavior if needed (e.g., by subclassing your script, or by unsubscribing from the events that call specific "On..." methods), instead of being stuck with one set of physics behaviors.
 This can be useful when reusing your velocity sources/intermediates for a different entity, and want to specify (slightly) different physics behaviors for it.
 6. Program your `PlayerVelocity` to define methods for your `Player` to call, to affect the velocity sources and intermediates (for example, my `PlayerVelocityAggregate` has public methods `MoveLeft`, `AttemptJump`, etc.).
-Your `PlayerVelocity` also needs to define any interactions and rules among intermediates and any (non-default) physics interactions, so that your `PlayerVelocity` behaves the way you want it to.
+Your `PlayerVelocity` also needs to define any other interactions and rules among your velocity sources, intermediates, and any (non-default) physics interactions, so that your `PlayerVelocity` behaves the way you want it to.
 7. When making other entities, you can now reuse the velocity sources, intermediates, and default physics you made for your `Player`!

 ### Data Modifiers